Top 11 voice recording software options

 Keku is an international call recording app for both iOS and Android.
 When you’re on a call, all you need to do is dial as you would regularly, open the app, and press record.
 Once the call is finished, the recorded file is immediately available in the app.
 Keku offers virtual numbers so you can complete calls with a local, toll-free, or vanity number that won’t be tied to your actual phone number.

-For access to virtual numbers, call recording, unlimited storage, and international calls, Keku charges $9.99 per month, or $69.99 per year when billed annually.
+For access to virtual numbers, call recording, unlimited storage, and international calls, Keku charges $9.99 per month.

 SquadCast boasts the reliability to record high-quality audio with unlimited guests from anywhere around the world.
-Similar to Anchor or Cleanfeed, SquadCast uses link sharing to allow guests from across the globe to effortlessly join your virtual studio and begin recording.
+Similar to Spotify for Podcasters or Cleanfeed, SquadCast uses link sharing to allow guests from across the globe to effortlessly join your virtual studio and begin recording.

 What’s unique to SquadCast is its ability to schedule sessions in advance for up to three guests.
 This means that all participants will receive a link with a slated date and time to begin the recording process.
 SquadCast pricing begins at $9 per month.

 Zencastr is another great option geared toward podcasters.
-Similar to Anchor, Cleanfeed, and SquadCast, Zencastr allows you to send guests a web link that will allow them to join the recording automatically.
+Similar to Spotify for Podcasters, Cleanfeed, and SquadCast, Zencastr allows you to send guests a web link that will allow them to join the recording automatically.

 Once the recording begins, each participant’s audio is saved to a separate .wav file to eliminate any background noise.
 Each solo track is uploaded both to the Zencastr dashboard as well as the cloud storage tool of your choice, such as Dropbox, Box, or Google Drive.
 You can also insert your podcast’s intro, ads, or other audio features live as you record to cut out the editing process.